Skip to content

 Custom Routes Alongside Auto-CRUD

 Scopes are reusable query filters baked into the model.
-Use the scope class method to define them:
+Ruby supports two approaches: instance methods and the scope class method.

 ruby